Pesticides

 - Mark the boundaries of application areas prior to pesticide application;

-at the point of access of each passable road leading into the area to be treated.
-Here is an example of a (PDF 558 Kb) sign (PDF 558 Kb);
+- Post a sign (PDF 273 Kb) (in French only) at the point of access of each passable road leading into the area to be treated;

-describing the work to be carried out in a newspaper circulated in the territory where the work will be carried out or broadcast the message on a radio or television station in that territory from one to three weeks prior to the start of spraying if you operate a forestry business in a public forest or are a forest owner who intends to apply pesticides over an area greater than 100 hectares in a single administrative region in a single year;
+- Publish a message describing the work to be carried out in a newspaper circulated in the territory where the work will be carried out or broadcast the message on a radio or television station in that territory from one to three weeks prior to the start of spraying if you operate a forestry business in a public forest or are a forest owner who intends to apply pesticides over an area greater than 100 hectares in a single administrative region in a single year;

-Pesticide spraying in land transportation corridors
+Pesticide spraying in land transport corridors

-If you apply pesticides in highway, rail or energy transportation/transmission corridors you must hold an “Application on Raw Land” subclass C3 or D3 permit or work under the on-site supervision of a holder of this type of permit.
+If you apply pesticides in road, railway or power corridors you must hold an “Application on Raw Land” subclass CD3 certificate or work under the supervision of a holder of this type of certificate.

 The following is required: